COMPONENTS OF ECOSYSTEM

 TROPIC LEVELS IN COMPONENTS OF ECOSYSTEM

 Living orgaism trasfers food or energy by different steps which we term as trophic level in food chain.
 The producers or autotrophs are present at the first trophic level.
 The producers are autottrophs which are present at the first trophic level.
 Plant uses solar energy for photosynthesis, to make food.
-This food is useful for all onsumers directly or indirectly.
+This food is useful for all consumers (herbivores to omnivores) directly or indirectly.rs All consumerers like herbivores, omnivores use this various way.
 The herbivores or primary consumers we find at the second trophic level.
 The third trophic level consists of small carnivores or secondary consumers like jackal.
-Fourth trophic level is large which we term as tertiary consumers.
+Fourth trophic level is large which we term as tertiary consumerers or omnivores.

 FOOD CHAIN IN COMPONENETS OF ECOSYSYTEM